-Intangible assets are amortised on a straight-line basis at a rate of 20% per year commencing from the first full year after acquisition.
+Goodwill is amortised on a straight-line basis at a rate of 20% per year commencing from the first full year after acquisition.
+The amortisation of goodwill recognised for the acquisition of Participating interests is released to Value adjustments on investments.